 The following summary is qualified in its entirety by reference to, and should be read in conjunction with, the more detailed information and the Financial Statements and related Notes thereto appearing elsewhere in this Prospectus.
-Except as otherwise indicated, the information in this Prospectus assumes (i) consummation of the Reorganization (as defined below) and (ii) consummation of the Offering at an initial public offering price of \$\\\\\ per share (the midpoint of the range set forth on the cover page of this Prospectus) and no exercise of the Over-Allotment Option.
-Unless otherwise indicated, references in this Prospectus to the "Company" mean, at all times prior to the consummation of the Reorganization, Trex Company, LLC or (prior to August 29, 1996) its predecessor, the Composite Products Division of Mobil Oil Corporation, and, at all times thereafter, Trex Company, Inc. The information on the decking market presented in this Prospectus is for the U.S. market.
+Except as otherwise indicated, the information in this Prospectus assumes (i) consummation of the Reorganization (as defined below), (ii) consummation of the Offering at an initial public offering price of \$14.00 per Share (the midpoint of the range set forth on the cover page of this Prospectus) and (iii) no exercise of the Over-Allotment Option.
+Unless otherwise indicated, references in this Prospectus to the "Company" mean, at all times prior to the consummation of the Reorganization, TREX Company, LLC or, prior to August 29, 1996, its predecessor, the Composite Products Division of Mobil Oil Corporation, and, at all times thereafter, Trex Company, Inc. and its wholly-owned subsidiary.
+The information on the decking market presented in this Prospectus is for the U.S. market.
 Trex(R) is a registered trademark of the Company.